wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Types/SdsTypeCode_1-0.md

 # SdsTypeCode

-The SdsTypeCode is a numeric identifier used by the Data Store to identify SdsTypes.
-A SdsTypeCode exists for every supported type.
+The SdsTypeCode is a numeric identifier used by SDS to identify SdsTypes.
+An SdsTypeCode exists for every supported type.

 Atomic types, such as strings, floats, and arrays, are defined entirely by the SdsTypeCode.
 Atomic types do not need fields to define the type.